changdaeoh/BlackVIP/README.md

 <br/>

 ## Setup
-* Run the following commands for set the environment.
+* Run the following commands to create the environment.
-  * Note that we slightly modifed the [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) as my_dassl for flexible experiments.
+  * Note that we slightly modifed the [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch) to my_dassl for flexible experiments.
 ```shell
 # Clone this repo
 git clone https://github.com/changdaeoh/BlackVIP.git